Devoteam presents the top 150 technologies to have in your radar in 2023 to stand out in the Cloud Native era.

 Cybercriminal organisations have become highly professionalised, recruiting, innovating, and reinvesting their gains to continually increase their attack capabilities.
 It is now estimated that less than an hour passes between the discovery of a vulnerability and its malicious exploitation.
 Against such formidable efficiency, easy targets such as SMEs, local authorities, and healthcare establishments have no chance outside the cloud.

 While the cloud is the safest environment, it is still vulnerable to errors, negligence, and malicious acts that are the cause of most security incidents.
-Human errors are the main cause of vulnerabilities, and the technologies in this TechRadar 2023 are designed to address this issue.
+Human errors are the main cause of vulnerabilities, and the technologies in this TechRadar by Devoteam 2023 are designed to address this issue.
 Cloud-native solutions for cloud-native environments aim to improve security posture by promoting more rigorous practices such as DevSecOps and compensating for the lack of qualified personnel by automating incident prevention, detection, and remediation.
 Increasingly, these solutions rely on artificial intelligence to achieve these goals.

 Sustainability enabled by digital